Probably 37 weeks so. Maybe 38.

 Such is the era of the immodest pregnancy.
 Whereas once upon a time, the baby bump was a thing to be hidden beneath drapery-like maternity clothing, the burgeoning belly of the pregnant woman has taken a 180-degree turn in the public eye.

 Today, the baby belly is celebrated, exalted, shown off, and in the case of celebrity bellies, stalked.
 And these bellies are everywhere: They're popping out of tight-fitting maternity fashions.
 They're glistening in semi-nude family photographs that can be taken at the corner mall.
-They're on display in homes, maybe even in a neighbor's, in the form of plaster belly-casts, three-dimensional mementos of a biological process now considered less Discovery Channel and more prime-time viewing.

 "Pregnancy," says pop culture guru Robert Thompson, a professor of television and popular culture at Syracuse University, "is an eroticized public statement."